Hae8/Hae8/README.md

 > Hi there!😊 I'm learning coding for the first time.<br/>
 I enjoy reading books📚 and listening to the sound of waves🌊.<br/>
-I hope to develop aesthetic things.✨
+I hope I will be able to code well.✨
 <br/>

 ## What I Learn